kimchi-project/gingers390x/docs/API.md

     * type:  Device type and model of the interface.
     * card_tpe: Specifies type of the network adapter
     * chpid: CHPID of the interface
+    * osa_portno: OSA port used by the OSA Express Network card

 * **POST**: *See Network I/O device Actions*